Etchoo/Hesham-Mahmoud/TESTCASES.md

 # Test case design

+I didn't write a lot of test cases as i wanted to make my code as clean as possible, Thank you for your consideration

 ## Search with selecting a prediction
   - Description: The user should be able to search with selecting a suggested search text
   - Assumbtion: The user has a good internet connection